 Encoders can be applied to a non-motor axis, or multiple axes of motion.

-Encoders operate in extruders, presses, punches, welders, etc.
+Encoders are used in automated metal forming machinery such as extruders, presses, punches, welders, and others.

 Encoders provide motion feedback while withstanding shock, vibration, dust, moisture, and other hazards.